 Here in the arrivals hall, you will find

 There is an information desk on both the arrival and departure levels.
 Don’t expect much help from these desks, other than pointing you at the cadecas, the Havana Airport ATMs, and the taxis.
-They will however assist you in letting you know how much the taxi is likely to be to where you’re going.
-However, the taxi rates from the airport are all pretty standard as you’ll see below.
-Internet is available at the Airport.
+They will, however, assist you in letting you know how much the taxi is likely to cost to where you’re going.
+However, the taxi rates from the airport are all pretty standard, as you’ll see below.
+Internet is available at the Airport (possibly).
 Here’s our Guide to getting Internet Access in Cuba.

 The Cuban Peso is a closed currency, which means that it’s not available outside the country, so you WON’T be able to get cash before your holiday.
 You’ll need to either prepay for your taxis, tours, and accommodation on your credit card or plan to get cash when you get to Havana.

-If you want to avoid getting cash at the airport and instead use an ATM in Havana, then why not pre-book and prepay for a transfer?
+If you have (and you should) foreign currency with you, then you can get a taxi from outside the airport and pay in foreign currency.
+You can also pre-book and prepay for a transfer?
 Book through our partners Civitatis and make your journey easy!

+If you have NO alternative but to get Cuban pesos at Havana airport, then the details follow, but again I recommend NOT doing this.
 Cards issued by US banks will NOT work in Cuba.
-Wise cards do not work in Cuba and neither does Revolut.
+Wise cards do not work in Cuba, and neither does Revolut.

 Now you have three options to get Cuban pesos at Havana Airport